janosgyerik/writing-markdown-well/README.md

 All of these are normally rendered as H1 headings (`<h1>` in HTML).

-This writing stye is loud and clear, easily visible:
+I think this writing style looks unmistakably the top-level title, loud and clear, easily visible:

     Document
     ========

-### Section headings (right below top-level)
+---

-These are multiple equivalent ways to write a level-2 heading:
+These are multiple equivalent ways to write a level-2 section heading:

     Section     Section     Section     ## Section  ##Section
     -           ---         -------

 All of these are normally rendered as H2 headings (`<h2>` in HTML).

-This writing stye is loud and clear, easily visible:
+I think this writing style looks unmistakably like a main section heading, loud and clear, easily visible:

     Section
     -------

-### Level-3 headings
+---

 These are equivalent ways to write a level-3 heading: